Chenai Erissery / Yam Curry

-Yams are rich in Carbohydrates, good source of energy and dietery fiber.
-Popularly they are called as elephant foot yam in english, Suran or Jimikhand in Hindi, Chenai kizhangu or Karunai kizhangu in Tamil, Suvarna Gadde in Kannada, Kanda Gaddha in Telugu.
+Yams, also known as elephant foot yam in English, are rich in carbohydrates, providing a good source of energy and dietary fiber.
+They are called Suran or Jimikhand in Hindi, Chenai Kizhangu or Karunai Kizhangu in Tamil, Suvarna Gadde in Kannada, and Kanda Gaddha in Telugu.

 Some more Kerala recipes